-Confidential, Professionally-Guided Interventions For Professionals
+Confidential, Professionally Guided Interventions For Professionals

-Almost every substance abuse treatment center promises confidentiality to every patient, but this is especially important when treating impaired professionals.
+Almost every substance abuse treatment center promises confidentiality to every patient, but this is especially important when treating higher-profile professionals.
 These individuals often face a much greater risk by admitting their addictions and entering treatment.
 Without help, they may face significant professional consequences and jeopardize both their careers and their families.

-Consequences Of Substance Abuse For Professionals
+Consequences of Substance Abuse For Professionals

 Substance abuse and rehab unfortunately carry negative social implications in the U.S. Many American professionals like doctors, attorneys, and company executives have difficulty accepting the reality of their situations when addiction manifests, and many others develop high-functioning substance abuse disorders that may continue for years before these individuals start truly feeling the effects of addiction in their professional lives.

 Some professionals who develop substance abuse disorders may eventually lose their professional credentials, the right to practice their professions in certain areas, and their standings within their local communities if an addiction spirals out of control.

 What Is An Executive Intervention?

 An executive intervention can also be extremely beneficial to a struggling professional who has already gone beyond the influence of friends and family.
 Perhaps a family-focused intervention already took place and failed, or the subject does not have much of a personal life and instead devotes his or her time and energy to a career.

 Working With A Professional Interventionist

 An executive intervention requires careful planning and preparation.
-Professional interventionists can provide an unmatched level of guidance and support during the planning and execution phases of an executive intervention.
-An intervention, whether personally or professionally focused, is not something that can be successful with minimal planning.
+Professional interventionists can provide an unmatched level of guidance and support during the planning and execution phases of this type of intervention.
+Whether it’s personally or professionally focused, an intervention is not something that can be successful with minimal planning.
 Substance abuse is a serious issue and planning an intervention for substance abuse requires extensive thought and consideration.

-Offer Support, Confidentiality, And Job Security
+Offering Support, Confidentiality, and Job Security

-The main goal of an executive intervention for a medical professional, attorney, business executive, or high-performing employee is to encourage him or her to seek treatment so he or she can return to work healthy and better prepared to handle the rigors of intense work.
+The main goal of an executive intervention for a medical professional, attorney, business executive, or high-performing employee is to encourage them to seek treatment so they can return to work healthy and better able to handle the rigors of intense work.

-It is best to plan and execute an executive intervention before an addiction reaches a tipping point.
-It is possible for a doctor, attorney, or other high-profile professional to suffer severe work-related consequences if a substance abuse problem eventually leads to harm to a patient, client, or failure to perform job duties effectively.
+It is best to plan and execute an intervention before an addiction reaches a tipping point.
+It is possible for high-profile professionals to suffer severe work-related consequences if a substance abuse problem eventually leads to harming a patient or client or failing to perform job duties effectively.